vanh17/WebAppsLabs/README.md

 - **toggleTags**: One array argument, whose entries are strings (tags).
 Toggles the presence of the tags in the list.
 Returns `this`.
 - **clone**: Returns a new task, with the same title, completion status and tag list as the original (`this`).

-## collection.js

-This file exports a TaskCollection "class", that implements collections of tasks.
-This is little more than a wrapper around Javascript arrays, with a more specific interface.

-As before, make sure to create issues and make individual commits for each function, and never commit without passing the linter first.

-### Properties and construction

-A task collection has a single property, `values`, which must be not writable and initialized to equal an empty array.
-This array will hold the task objects.

-The TaskCollection object must implement the following constructor:

-- **TaskCollection.new**: This will be implemented in the function `makeNewCollection`.
-It must use `Object.create` and possibly `Object.defineProperty` to create a new object with the appropriate properties.
-It must use `Object.preventExtensions` to prevent later additions to this object, before returning it.

-    This constructor takes an optional first parameter, `arr`.
-If that parameter is provided and is an array, then its elements (and not the array itself) must be used to initialize the `values` property.
-You will likely want to use one of the prototype methods to add those elements.

-### Prototype / Instance methods

-These will all go into the `proto` object.
-It should contain no other properties.

-- **length**: Returns the number of tasks currently stored.
-- **isEmpty**: Returns a boolean indicating whether the collection is empty.
-- **get**: Returns a task, given some condition prescribed by the first argument, as described below.
-It should return `null` if no task satisfies the condition.

-    Takes one argument, which may take several forms (you can assume the argument will be there and will have one of these forms):
-    - It could be a function `f(task)`. `f` should expect to receive a task as the first argument, and it should return a boolean as to whether this task is "acceptable".
-This method `get` should then return the first task for which the function is `true`.
-    - It could be a number.
-In this case if there is a task with an `id` equal to that number, then *it* will be returned.
-(Careful, the number must match the task's id, not its position in the `values` array)
-    - It could be a string.
-In this case you return the first task, if any, for which the title contains the string.
-    - It could be a regular expression.
-In this case you return the first task, if any, for which the title matches the regular expression.

-    You may find it helpful to create a private helper function that takes arguments in the same format at `get`, but returns instead the index of the `values` array in which the matched task resides, or `-1` if there isn't any matching task.
-- **has**: Behaves exactly like `get`, but returns a boolean indicating whether a task was found, rather than returning the task.
-This should be very short.
-- **add**: Expects as argument a Task object (no need to check for this).
-It will add the object to the list, if it does not already exist (don't forget that id's are unique for each task).

-    It may also instead be given as argument an array of task objects.
-In that case, it should add all the task objects, if they do not already exist in the list.
-You may find it helpful to use some sort of private "addOneTask" function.

-    Returns `this` (the collection).
-- **new**: Not to be confused with the class-level method new, nor the Task class's new.
-Takes no arguments.
-Creates a new task object (by calling `Task.new`), adds it to the collection, then returns it.
-- **remove**: Expects as argument a single number or array of numbers.
-It interprets those numbers as the id's of the tasks you want to have removed.
-Then removes those tasks from the list, if they were present.
-Returns `this` (the collection).
-- **filter**: Expects its argument in the same formats as `get`, except that in the case of a single number it expects to be provided an array of numbers instead.
-It returns a *new* TaskCollection containing those tasks that match the criteria.
-- **forEach**: Takes as argument a function `f(task)`.
-It will call the function on each element in its `values` array, passing it the task as the single argument.
-Returns `this`.